Ladysnake/Cardinal-Components-API/README.md

 slightly less convenient to provide as they require their own implementations, but several utility classes are available to help.

+Components are entirely compatible with [LibBlockAttributes](https://github.com/AlexIIL/LibBlockAttributes)' attributes.
+Since `Component` is an interface, any attribute instance can easily implement it.
+Conversely, making an `Attribute` for an existing `Component` is as simple as calling `Attributes.create(MyComponent.class)`.

 ## Example Mod
 An example mod for the API is available in this repository, under `src/testmod`.
+Its code is detailed in a secondary [readme](https://github.com/Pyrofab/Cardinal-Components-API/blob/sync/src/testmod/readme.md).